Warwick-Plasma/epoch/CONTRIBUTING.md

 by id (such as "Fixes issue #1591").
 This will enable the issue to be automatically closed once the branch has been merged.

+Note that by submitting your changes for inclusion into EPOCH, you are implicitly accepting that these will be included under the same licensing terms as the rest of the code (GPL v3).

 # Full Access